-Motor cortex stimulation is a treatment options for patients with treatment resistant depression pain.
+Motor cortex stimulation in Dallas and Fort Worth is a treatment option for patients with treatment-resistant depression and pain.
 While motor cortex stimulation cannot cure pain, it can provide the significant relief that the patient needs to make the issue manageable.

 Am I A Good Candidate?

 Motor cortex stimulation is a treatment option for individuals who have not found relief through other treatment options, such as nerve blocks, oral medications, and injections.

 Many types of issues can be addressed with the help of this procedure, including neuropathic facial pain, dysphagia, intractable pain, and chronic refractory pain.
 In particular, individuals who suffer from post-stroke pain and atypical varieties of trigeminal neuralgia can benefit from motor cortex stimulation.